Toward a Physical Theory of Intelligence: Artificial Intelligence Safety

 \subsection{Outlook: Toward a Physics-Grounded Theory of AI Safety}

-Artificial intelligence safety is often framed as a problem of values, alignment, or control.
-While these dimensions are important, the analysis developed here suggests that safety is also, and more fundamentally, a problem of physics.
-Intelligent systems that violate the physical conditions required for sustained intelligence cannot remain stable, beneficial, or predictable, regardless of their objectives.
+Artificial intelligence safety is traditionally framed as a problem of abstract values, alignment, or top-down control.
+While these dimensions dominate current discourse, the analysis developed here suggests that safety is simultaneously, and perhaps more fundamentally, a problem of physics.
+Intelligent systems that violate the conditions required for sustained intelligence cannot remain stable, beneficial, or physically predictable, regardless of their specified objectives.

-The framework developed in this paper offers a way to study AI safety at the level of dynamical feasibility, by analysing irreversible information flows, preserved structure, and environment coupling.
-This perspective naturally prioritises stability, symbiosis, and long-horizon consistency over short-term optimisation.
+The framework developed in this paper offers a way to study AI safety at the level of dynamical feasibility, by mathematically bounding irreversible information flows ($\dot{I}_{\mathrm{irr}}$), preserved geometric structure ($\kappa_T$), and environmental boundary coupling ($\Delta \chi_T$).
+This perspective naturally prioritises stability, symbiosis, and long-horizon consistency over unbounded short-term optimisation.

-We view the development of a rigorous, physics-grounded theory of AI safety as a crucial scientific problem of our time.
-Understanding intelligence as a physical process is not merely an abstract exercise; it is a necessary step toward ensuring that increasingly capable artificial systems augment human flourishing rather than undermine the structures on which it depends.
-The present work represents an initial step in that direction, and we regard further theoretical and empirical investigation of these questions as a central priority for future research.
+I view the development of a rigorous, physics-grounded theory of AI safety as a crucial scientific problem of our time.
+Understanding intelligence as a bounded physical process is not merely an abstract exercise; it is the necessary step toward ensuring that increasingly capable artificial systems symbiotically augment human flourishing rather than eroding the structures upon which it depends.